cloud-gov/cg-site/_docs/ops/service-disruption-guide.md

 ### How soon to post to [Status Page](http://cloudgov.statuspage.io/)?

 As soon as possible.
-Goal: at most 15 minutes after the first cloud.gov team member notices the problem.
+Goal: at most 15 minutes after the first Cloud.gov team member notices the problem.

 ### Who is responsible for posting and updating?

-* First person on the cloud.gov team who notices a problem is responsible for finding the right people to address it (can include themself), including finding a person with [Status Page](http://cloudgov.statuspage.io/) access to post about it (can include themself).
+* First person on the Cloud.gov team who notices a problem is responsible for finding the right people to address it (can include themself), including finding a person with [Status Page](http://cloudgov.statuspage.io/) access to post about it (can include themself).
 * Platform squad person on support rotation should be the first person to begin addressing the technical issue (and the first person for non-platform squad people to ping for help with this).
 See the platform squad channel topic for the current person.
 * A person should explicitly say “I'm taking care of Status Page for this” and continue being responsible for updates until they explicitly hand off that responsibility.